YOOtheme Pro 1.20 – Position Options and Heading Styles

 You can also add an update function to the

 element.php file to update existing layouts which make use of your custom element.
-Learn more in the Custom Element documentation and take a look at the
+Learn more in the Elements developer documentation and take a look at the

 vendor/yootheme/builder/elements/alert/element.php file as an example.

 If your custom element has a title style option which uses the Hero and Primary classes, you have to update these options.
 We also recommend to apply the same update functions we did for the YOOtheme Pro elements regarding all the heading changes.
 For example, take a look at the

 The customizer configuration has changed with YOOtheme Pro 1.20.
 The structure has been refactored and uses Json based files instead of PHP Arrays.
 It is no longer defined by each module's config but is explicitly added to a global config object.
 If you have extended the customizer configuration in a custom module, you'll have to update it.

-Please head over to the Modules and Events documentation for examples on how to extend and modify the customizer configuration.
+Please head over to the Modules developer documentation for examples on how to extend and modify the customizer configuration.